Ik-Emmanuel/Currency-Converter-API-FastAPI/README.md

 - SQLite database is used

 # HOW TO RUN
-- Pip install requirements.txt file to install dependencies
+- pip install requirements.txt file to install dependencies
-- uvicorn main:app --reload
+- run command:  uvicorn main:app --reload

+# SUGGESTIONS
-- After initial start-up,you could comment out start up event functions: "create_db_tables() and fetch_data()" to prevent fetch data multiple times
+- After initial start-up, you could comment out start up event functions: `create_db_tables()` and `fetch_data()` to prevent fetching data multiple times from external service and only run when needed